AuReMe/esmecata/README.md

 If you use the option `--bioservices`, EsMeCaTa will also require this package:

-- [bioservices](https://github.com/cokelaer/bioservices): To query Uniprot instead of using the query functions of EsMeCaTa (more robust overtime).
+- [bioservices](https://github.com/cokelaer/bioservices): To query Uniprot instead of using the query functions of EsMeCaTa (potentially more robust overtime).

 ## Installation